Brake van: Past

-In Great Britain, freight trains without a continuous train braking system in either the whole train or the rearmost section of the train ("unfitted" or "partly fitted", respectively in UK railway parlance) were still prevalent in the 1970s, but mostly eliminated by the 1980s.
+In Great Britain, freight trains without a continuous braking system throughout the train or in the rearmost section ("unfitted" or "partly fitted", respectively, in UK railway parlance) were still prevalent in the 1970s but were mostly eliminated by the 1980s.

-Early brake vans were heavily weighted, adapted open freight wagons, equipped with an externally mounted hand-operated brake acting on all four wheels.
-The term brake van began to be adopted from the 1870s onwards, when bespoke designed vehicles had a specific hut added to house the guard away from the weather.
-In keeping with tradition, most brake vans had an open area, but from the 1870s onwards this "veranda" became in part enclosed through the addition of a roof.
-Some vans became fully enclosed, but were equipped at each end with windows to allow the guard to view the entire train.
+Early brake vans were heavily weighted, adapted open freight wagons, equipped with an externally mounted, hand-operated brake that acted on all four wheels.
+The term brake van began to be adopted from the 1870s onwards, when bespoke-designed vehicles had a specific hut added to house the guard away from the weather.
+In keeping with tradition, most brake vans had an open area, but from the 1870s onwards, this "veranda" became partly enclosed with the addition of a roof.
+Some vans were fully enclosed but equipped with windows at each end, allowing the guard to view the entire train.

-All of the operating equipment, specifically the brakes and sandboxes to improve traction, were located in the open area of the brake van.
+All operating equipment, specifically the brakes and sandboxes for improved traction, was located in the open area of the brake van.
 Brakes were normally controlled using a hand wheel mounted within the veranda, although some early designs continued with an externally mounted shaft.
 To improve the guard's visibility, many were fitted with look-outs on the roof, but side look-outs (termed "duckets") were the more common.
-The North Eastern Railway, Great Central Railway, London, Brighton and South Coast Railway and the Lancashire and Yorkshire Railway all built brake vans with a raised look-out at one end of the roof.
+The North Eastern Railway, Great Central Railway, London, Brighton and South Coast Railway, and the Lancashire and Yorkshire Railway all built brake vans with a raised look-out at one end of the roof.

-Two issues always added to brake power, the purpose of a brake van: wheels, and weight.
+Two issues always added to brake power: wheels and weight.
 Hence, many companies tried both approaches to improve their brake vans.
-Brake vans often had a significant amount of ballast, in the form of concrete, cast iron or water tanks built into their structure, to increase the available braking effort.
+Brake vans often had a significant amount of ballast, in the form of concrete, cast iron, or water tanks built into their structure, to increase the available braking effort.

 Whilst most brake vans had two axles with four wheels, many railway companies built brake vans with three axles and six wheels.
 The Great Northern Railway built a few eight-wheelers for very heavy coal trains, the only rigid eight-wheeler brake vans built in the UK.
 In the 1930s, the London, Midland and Scottish Railway (LMS) built three bespoke twin-bogied vans (four axles, eight wheels), for use on a particular branch line, where they replaced pairs of four-wheeled vans.
 The design covered the entire chassis length, with two extended verandas on either side of a cabin equipped with twin duckets.